-In this tutorial we will show you how to install Oracle Java on your Ubuntu 17.04 server.
+In this tutorial, we will show you how to install Oracle Java on your Ubuntu 17.04 server.
 For those of you who didn’t know, Java is a programming language and computing platform.
 It was first released by Sun Microsystems in 1995.
-Many programs and scripts that require Java to run it, but usually Java are not installed by default on a VPS or Dedicated Server.
+Many programs and scripts require Java to run it, but usually, Java is not installed by default on a VPS or Dedicated Server.

 Install Oracle Java on Ubuntu 17.04 Zesty

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Installing Java in Ubuntu 17.04 is almost similar to installing Java in the previous version of Ubuntu such as Ubuntu 16.04:

 apt-get install default-jre apt-get install default-jdk